stonyc/gists/python/pyspark-build-rfm-model/README.md

 # Build a recency, frequency and monetary (RFM) model in PySpark:

-Given a table of customer orders over the past 90-days, such as:
+Given a table of customer orders over the past 90-days, with columns:

 ```bash
 customer_id	last_order	num_orders	total_revenue